lusis/sysadvent-2014/sysadvent_post/index.md

 Lua is an interesting language.
 Anyone with experience in Ruby will likely find themselves picking it up very quickly.
 It has a very small core language, first-class functions and coroutines.
 It is dynamically typed and has one native data structure - the table.
 When you work in Lua, you will learn to love and appreciate the power of tables.
 They feel a lot like a ruby hash and are the foundation of most advanced Lua.

 It has no classes but they can be implemented after a fashion using tables.
 Since Lua has first-class functions, you can create a "class" by lumping data and function into a table.
-There's no inheritence but instead you have prototypes.
-There's a bit of syntatic sugar to help you out when working with these objects.
-Inheritence is handled via the metatable.
+There's no inheritence but instead you have prototypes (There's a bit of sugar to help you out when working with these 'objects' - _e.g calling `foo:somefunc()` to imply self as the first argument as opposed to `foo.somefunc(self)`_).

 For a good read on the language history
 - [Wikipedia](http://en.wikipedia.org/wiki/Lua_(programming_language))